apapadakuni/EC463_SW_Project/README.md

 connection.py: Testing python script which examines the communication to the server and if there is an error with the retrieving data with the server, it sends a text message to my cell phone number using free twilio API.

-test.bat: Batch file that is run on another AWS EC2 Windows Instance.
+test.bat: Batch file that is run on another AWS EC2 Windows Instance continuously.
 It runs "connection.py" every 20 minutes, until there is error.
+Assumption: test.bat assumes that connection.py and test.bat are in the same directory.